CorefluxCommunity/Coreflux-roadmap/README.md

 Stay tuned to this repository by watching it for the latest updates on our development process.

 Thank you for contributing to the Coreflux community.
-Your insights and participation help us build a better IoT platform for everyone.
+Your insights and participation help us change the impact of data in the world!🌐